SpinningWing Logo

 A weathercock device that aligns with the wind to measure wind direction

 Helicopters are directionally stable only when flow is head-on, like flying forward or hovering in a headwind.
 In this condition, the helicopter will naturally return to its initial yaw state after a disturbance.
-This is referred to as weathercock stability, because the helicopter naturally wants to turn into the wind like the weathercock device / decoration that measures wind direction.
+This is referred to as weathercock stability, because the helicopter naturally wants to turn into the wind like the weathercock device that measures wind direction.

 In aft flight (or hovering with a tailwind), helicopters have negative directional stability.
 Any yaw disturbance gets magnified by the helicopter—if the nose is pushed right, it will naturally accelerate further to the right.
 The pilot (or software control system) has to work hard to keep the helicopter facing the same direction.
 So, while this phenomenon itself doesn’t represent a loss of tail rotor effectiveness, it can cause a lack of yaw control and lead to other phenomena described above (e.g. losing yaw control hovering in a tailwind could turn you to an azimuth where the other problems occur).